 B. The Animal and Demonic Aspects of the Vampire

 The predation of rational beings by rational beings brings forth an instinctive disgust, implying that rationality too has instincts proper to it.
 If we define rationality as the ability to understand meaning, perhaps even the ability to grasp it spontaneously, we begin to see the source of this disgust.
-The animal and demonic aspects of the vampire cannot be separated precisely because both the demon and the vampire are rational predators of rational beings.
+The animal and demonic aspects of the vampire cannot be separated because both the demon and the vampire are predators of rational beings.
 A rational being cannot be understood as an artificial symbol.
 Rational beings instinctively understand other rational beings to have moral status and thus to be ends rather than means.
 The apparent exceptions of slavery and warfare prove the rule since in slavery and the warfare of primitive peoples as well as democracies both are confronted with the necessity of dehumanizing their targets—of denying their rationality.
 Thus, when a rational being preys on another rational being, in full and honest comprehension of that being’s rationality, its activity is diabolical.

 C. The Metaphysical Consequences of the Vampire

 The failure of the vampire to understand his own implications illustrates how centuries and epochs may “have a power of their own” both as the present and the past.
-The old centuries exert power over the soul through their symbolic cultures and the ecologies men spin out out of these.
-They exerted much power as the present but their power grew as the world passed into modernity.
-The power of the old centuries does not grow merely because they are past but rather because of modernity’s self-awareness.
-Precisely because modernism understands its own power in technological and thus instrumental terms, the old centuries, full of natural symbolism exert great power over it, most obviously whenever moderns dare to travel, as Jonathan Harker did, to places where the pre-modern still reigns.
+The old centuries exert power over the soul through their symbolic cultures and ecologies.
+The power of the old centuries does not grow merely because they are past, but rather because of modernity’s self-awareness.
+Precisely because modernism understands its own power in technological and instrumental terms, the old centuries, full of natural symbolism exert great power over it, most obviously whenever moderns dare to travel, as Jonathan Harker did, to places where the pre-modern still reigns.
 When Dracula travelled into modernism’s dominion, he brought the power of the old centuries with him even as he intended to turn modernism against itself.